Fonta1n3/BTC-RPC/README.md

-# BTC-RPC
+# BTCRPC the Standard
-A protocol for a more secure and private bitcoin light client to server pairing over Tor utilizing the Bitcoin Core JSON-RPC API.
+A protocol for a more secure and private light client to server pairing over Tor utilizing the Bitcoin Core JSON-RPC API, with the goal of inspiring a new generation of censorship resistant Bitcoin wallets.
+The protocol aims to be cross platform, device agnostic, and universally implementable.
+This is a reference for server side and client side set up offering good practices to ensure interoperability between different light client implementations.